slashvar/dubsar/README.md

 `dubsar` is an experimental programming language oriented toward system programming with minimal feature set and.

-Language name is the transliteration of ancient Summerian word for _scribe_.
+Language name is the transliteration of ancient Sumerian word for _scribe_, written in cuneiform it looks like: 𒁾𒊬.